 They actually haven’t.
 A band that’s been around since 1995, they’ve performed at the ceremony, presented there, even announced Tom DeLonge returning to the band there.

 Blink-182’s latest music titled “California,” is the first album from the band to feature vocalist/guitarist Matt Skiba, who takes DeLonge’s spot.
-The guys hit recently performed at the Grammy Museum wrapped their U.S. tour in Irvine, CA..
+The guys recently performed at the Grammy Museum wrapping their U.S. tour in Irvine, CA..
 “California” debuted at number-one on the Billboard Top 200 Album Chart, and was also the number-one Rock and Alternative album.
-The band also scored their first number-one release in the U.K. They wrap their current tour this week.
+The band even scored their first number-one release in the U.K. with their latest record.